 1. Don’t overdo it.

 When you start to feel like you’re getting sick, this is often your body’s way of telling you to ease up, slow down, and take care of yourself.
 This is definitely not the time to run laps around the track or lose sleep over a project (or party).
 It’s your chance to rest, recoup, and let your body heal.
 It’s not a good idea to push your limits, sapping more of your body’s energy will just make it harder for you to get well.
+If you push yourself to do more activities, it will likely prevent you from getting over the cold in one day.

 2. Get enough sleep.

 Within the first 24 hours of getting sick, you should try to sleep as much as possible so you can give your immune system a chance to fight the virus .
 This doesn’t mean you should stay in bed binge-watching your favorite shows – try to get some proper sleep.
+The higher the sleep quality, the faster the recovery.

 3. Stock up on OTC meds.

 Over-the-counter (OTC) medicine can offer relief for early cold and flu symptoms.
 Some options include ibuprofen (Advil, Motrin), aspirin, and acetaminophen (Tylenol).
 Make sure you read the label carefully to follow the recommended dosages.
+These medicines might help you to get rid of a cold quickly.

 4. Fluids are your new best friend.